About the Homeschool Resource Center (HRC)

 Grace Community is a community of Christian home school families cooperating to Educate, Stimulate, and Support one another in our calling to educate our children at home to "...bring them up in the training and instruction of the Lord."
 (Eph.
 6:4)

-As a cooperative, Grace Community meets Thursdays, September through April.
+As a cooperative, Grace Community meets Thursdays, September through December and February through May.

 Grace Community is not affiliated with any particular denomination.
 Our families attend a variety of area churches.